D3jag0re/Rando-Scripto/PS-API-Driven-Inbound-Provisioning/README.md

 Use inboundProvisioningRunbook.ps1 as the runbook.

 v1 Uses blob storage for all files, whereas v2 will feature a git integration for everything other than the csv

+When running from an Azure Automate account using a system assigned managed identity, you will need to assign graph permissions:
+ - SynchronizationData-User.Upload (For sending the bulkupload)